First Time Car Insurance Buyer's Guide: What You Need to Know in 2026

 Step 2: Research Insurance Companies

 Identify 5–7 insurers known for competitive rates for first-time buyers.
-Consider both national carriers and regional companies.
-Check customer satisfaction ratings and financial strength scores.
+In 2026, top options include GEICO, State Farm, Progressive, USAA (military families), COUNTRY Financial, and Auto-Owners.
+Check customer satisfaction ratings and financial strength scores from A.M.
+Best and J.D.
+Power.

 Step 3: Gather Your Information

 Contact insurers online, by phone, or through independent agents.
-Provide identical information to each company and request quotes with the same coverage specifications for accurate comparison.
+Provide identical information to each company and request quotes with the same coverage specifications.
 Follow our complete quote comparison guide for best results.

-Once you have quotes, inquire about all available discounts you might qualify for.
-Ask specifically about:
+Once you have quotes, inquire about all available discounts you might qualify for:

 • Student discounts